arazavi78/Ecological-Genomics/Shervin's_Notebook.md

 We have used the following code ( this is the completed version) for these purposes:

+# R code for DESeq2 experimental designs and GLMs

 ```

 ## Set your working directory